ARTbio/startbio/docs/Run-Galaxy/Run_workflow.md

    At this stage, avoid further distraction and do not forget to select tool panel section `Text Manipulation`, and finally click the `Install` button.

-   This time, the `Monitor installing tool shed repositories` will display new steps (in yellow), including the `Installing tool dependencies` step.
+   This time, the `Monitor installing tool shed repositories` will display new steps (in yellow/orange), including the `Installing tool dependencies` step.
 The whole process may take longer, but not too long in this specific case.

 - Finally go back a last time to the `Manage tools` panel: